ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 The transformations support the following process:

  - **Step 1**: Capture User Requirements as **Use Cases** and/or **User Stories** in the Context Mapper DSL (CML)
-   - This is a manual step
+   - This is a manual step.
-   - The syntax documentation can be found [here](/docs/user-requirements/)
+   - The syntax documentation can be found [here](/docs/user-requirements/).
  - **Step 2**: Derive DDD **Subdomains** from the functional requirements
-   - We offer a transformation that automates this step
+   - We offer a transformation that automates this step.
-   - Of course you can adjust and improve the generated Subdomains manually
+   - Of course you can adjust and improve the generated Subdomains manually.
  - **Step 3**: Derive DDD **Bounded Contexts** from the Subdomains
-   - Context Mapper offers a transformation that executes this step
+   - Context Mapper offers a transformation that executes this step.
-   - The generated model elements contain `TODO` suggestions for further elaboration
+   - The generated model elements contain `TODO` suggestions for further elaboration.

 In the following we illustrate the process with an example (fictitious insurance example).